Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 # Final Analyst Verdict

-### **Suspicious — Further Investigation Recommended**
+## **Suspicious — Further Investigation Recommended**

-The PCAP demonstrates a connected application flow between Sarah's workstation, the internal portal, and `account-check.training.test`.
+The PCAP demonstrates a connected application flow between Sarah's workstation, the company portal, and `account-check.training.test`.

 The portal returned HTML containing a direct link to the external `/verify` endpoint.
 The workstation subsequently accessed that endpoint, received a redirect to `/session/start`, established a session, and generated additional session-associated requests.

-This behavior warrants further investigation because the PCAP establishes a meaningful relationship between the portal and the external service.
+The relationship between the portal and the external destination is therefore **confirmed by network evidence**.

-However, **the PCAP alone does not establish that the external destination is malicious.**
+However, the available PCAP does not provide enough evidence to classify the destination as definitively malicious.

 ### Current Confidence

 **Inconclusive from PCAP alone**

-This distinction is important:
+The appropriate Tier 1 response is therefore to **escalate for additional investigation rather than close the activity as benign or declare it confirmed malicious.**

 > **Unknown does not mean benign, and suspicious does not automatically mean malicious.**

-The available evidence supports escalation for additional analysis rather than a definitive malicious classification.

 ---

 # Further Investigation Opportunities

-If the investigation were continued, the identified indicators could be enriched using:
+If the investigation were continued, the identified indicators could be correlated with additional evidence such as:

-* Domain and IP reputation services
+* Domain and IP reputation
 * DNS and passive DNS history
 * WHOIS/registration information
 * Proxy and firewall logs